US STOCKS-S&P 500 eases, ends longest winning run in 8 years

 * Dow down 0.1 pct, S&P 500 down 0.2 pct, Nasdaq up 0.2 pct

 NEW YORK, Jan 28 (Reuters) - The S&P 500 eased slightly on Monday after an eight-day run of gains, while the Nasdaq edged higher as Apple shares rebounded.

 The index remained above 1,500, however, after closing above that level on Friday for the first time in more than five years.
 The S&P 500's eight sessions of gains was its longest winning streak in eight years.

-Caterpillar shares helped limit losses on the Dow industrials even as the company posted a 55 percent drop in quarterly profit due to a charge connected with accounting fraud at a Chinese subsidiary and weak demand among its dealers.
+Caterpillar shares helped cap losses in the Dow industrials even as the company posted a 55 percent drop in quarterly profit due to a charge connected with accounting fraud at a Chinese subsidiary and weak demand among its dealers.
 Caterpillar's shares, down 2.2 percent in the past three sessions, rose 2 percent Monday to $97.45.

 "I think this multi-year high is really something that's in play both for shorter-term traders and with folks with money on the sidelines," said Bucky Hellwig, senior vice president at BB&T Wealth Management in Birmingham, Alabama.

 Bargain hunters lifted Apple after the tech giant's stock dropped 14.4 percent in the previous two sessions.
 With Apple's stock up 2.3 percent at $449.83, the iPad and iPhone maker regained the title as the largest U.S. company by market capitalization as Exxon Mobil fell 0.7 percent to $91.11 and slipped back to second place.

 On the down side, Boeing fell 1.4 percent to $74 on worries about the potential hit from delays in its 787 Dreamliner program.